-- A cousin can be better than a friend – they can be a soulmate, a person you will count on until the last day of your life.
+- Cousins can be better than friends.
+They can be soulmates, people you will count on until the last day of your life.

-If you still have a good relationship with your siblings and your partner’s family, don’t hesitate to encourage gatherings that adults will enjoy and also allow the younger members of the families to get to spend time together.
+If you have good relationships with your siblings and your partner’s family, don’t hesitate to encourage gatherings that adults will enjoy and also allow the younger members of the families to get to spend time together.

 - Don’t forget that children, especially in the first six years of their lives, are at an exceptional moment when every event counts.

-- If you promote games, adventures, afternoon snacks, laughter, pranks, and songs between cousins, you’re not only giving them happy times, but also wonderful memories that will help them grow up with joy and feeling loved.
+- If you promote games, adventures, afternoon snacks, laughter, pranks and songs among cousins, you’re not only giving them happy times but also wonderful memories that will help them grow up with joy and love.

-Allow your children to have the same positive relationship with their cousins that you had with yours.
+Allow your children to have the same positive relationships with their cousins that you had with yours.